Alps / Austria

 • Light stuff sacs or zip lock bags to keep your backpack organized (optional)

-• Small towel
+• Toiletries and small towel

 • Ear plugs (optional but very useful)